Maeevick/kata_sandbox_javascript/README.md

 # Starter Template for kata in javascript

-Just a minimalist sandbox/boilerplate to train your skills with javascript, eslint and jest on kata/exercices or something else.
+## Just a minimalist sandbox/boilerplate to train your skills with javascript, eslint and jest on kata/exercices or something else.

+### Main commands and configs

 - eslint follow "standard" rules (with few personal choices*) feel free to adapt them to your usage